Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And just in case you're on a mission to discover more Hiking For Her comfort and safety tips, here they are:

-Armed with these tips, the "but I hate getting dirty" scenario will never stand in your way again!
+Armed with these best hiking hygiene tips, the "but I hate getting dirty" scenario will never stand in your way again!